Horse racing: China

-Horse racing was banned in the Republic of China from 1945, and the People's Republic of China maintained the ban after 1949, although allowances were made for ethnic minority peoples for whom horse sports are a cultural tradition.
+Horse racing was banned in the Republic of China in 1945, and the People's Republic of China maintained the ban after 1949, although allowances were made for ethnic minority peoples for whom horse sports are a cultural tradition.
 Speed horse racing (速度赛马) was an event in the National Games of China, mainly introduced to cater to minority peoples, such as the Mongols.
 The racecourse was initially 5 km, but from 2005 (the 10th National Games) was extended to 12 km.
 The longer race led to deaths and injuries to participating horses in both 2005 and the 11th National Games in 2009.
 Also, with the entry into the sport of Han majority provinces such as Hubei, which are better funded and used Western, rather than traditional, breeding and training techniques, meant that the original purpose of the event to foster traditional horse racing for groups like the Mongols was at risk of being usurped.
 At the 2009 National Games, Hubei won both the gold and silver medals, with Inner Mongolia winning bronze.
 As a result of these factors, the event was abolished for the 12th National Games in 2013.

 Club horse racing reappeared on a small scale in the 1990s.
 In 2008, the China Speed Horse Race Open in Wuhan was organized as the qualification round for the speed horse race event at the National Games the next year, but was also seen by commentators as a step towards legalizing both horse racing and gambling on the races.
 The Wuhan Racecourse was the only racecourse that organized races in China.
 In 2014, the Wuhan Jockey Club organized more than 80 races.
 Almost all Chinese trainers and jockeys stabled in Wuhan.
 However, with the demise of the event at the National Games and the government not relenting from the ban on commercial racing, various racecourses built in recent years are all in a state of disuse: The Nanjing Racecourse, which previously hosted National Games equestrian events, is now used as a car park; the Beijing Jockey Club was shut down in 2008.
-The racecourse in Inner Mongolia has not been active after 2012.
+The racecourse in Inner Mongolia has not been active since 2012.

-Horse racing eventually returned to mainland China on the year 2014 as the one-day, five-card event for foreign horses, trainers and jockeys.
+Horse racing eventually returned to mainland China in 2014 as a one-day, five-card event for foreign horses, trainers and jockeys.
+Standardized horse racing events have gradually re-emerged in China.

 Hong Kong

 The British tradition of horse racing left its mark with the creation of one of the most important entertainment and gambling institutions in Hong Kong.
-Established as the Royal Hong Kong Jockey Club in 1884, the non-profit organization conducts nearly 700 races every season at the two race tracks: in Happy Valley and Sha Tin.
+Established as the Royal Hong Kong Jockey Club in 1884, the non-profit organization conducts nearly 700 races every season at the two race tracks: Happy Valley and Sha Tin.

-All horses are imported since there is no breeding operation.
+All horses are imported, as Hong Kong has no breeding industry.
 The sport annually draws millions of dollars of tax revenue.
 Off-track betting is available from overseas bookmakers.

-In the 1920s, the Hong Kong Jockey Club had race meetings for visitors already.
-Visitors were divided into public and member.
-The charges for these two types of visitors are different.